urnathan/moke/README.md

 ```

 KEYBOARD is either a pathname or a partial string match of the
-keyboard device name.
-As this can be ambiguous as to which is which,
-and the following heuristic is used.
-If KEYBOARD begins with `/` or
-`./`, it is a pathname.
-If it contains a space, it is a partial
-string.
-Otherwise an attempt is made to open it and if that fails it
-is treated as a partial name.
+keyboard device name:

-File opening is relative to `/dev/input`.
+* Non-absolute pathnames are relative to `/dev/input`.

-For find-by name, the `/dev/input` directory is scanned looking for
+* When name matching, the `/dev/input` directory is scanned looking
-exactly one EVIO keyboard device that matches the partial name.
-The
+for exactly one EVIO keyboard device that matches the partial name.
-partial name can be anchored to the start of a device name with `^`,
+The partial name can be anchored to the start of a device name with
-and anchored to the end with `$` -- but it is _not_ a regexp.
-Use `^`
+`^`, and anchored to the end with `$` -- but it is _not_ a regexp.
-and `$` to force an exact match.
+Use both `^` and `$` to force an exact match.

+* A heuristic is used to distinguish pathnames from partial names.
+If
+KEYBOARD begins with `/` or `./`, it is only considered a
+pathname.
+Otherwise, if it contains a space, it is only considered a
+partial string.
+Otherwise an attempt is made as a pathname, and if
+that fails it is treated as a partial name.

 The OPTIONS are: